Skip to content

 While it does a lot of good, vitamin A can come with some adverse effects, especially if your skin is not acclimatised to its powerful action.
 Nowadays, social media is filled with horror stories about the much-dreaded ‘retinol burn’, an unpleasant reaction that manifests itself as irritation and redness.
 However, more often than not, this is simply the result of overuse or incorrect use of vitamin A.

 The good news?
 You can easily avoid the not-so-pleasant side of retinoids by following this simple golden rule: always start low and go slow.
-If you’re new to retinoids, you can opt for a less potent form of vitamin A – like Retinyl Palmitate, which is an oil-soluble retinoid – and gradually introduce stronger retinoids for greater results as your skincare acclimatises to its effects.
+If you’re new to retinoids, you can opt for a less potent form of vitamin A – like Retinyl Palmitate, which is an oil-soluble retinoid – and gradually introduce stronger retinoids for greater results as your skin acclimatises to its effects.
 You can find Retinyl Palmitate in many of our products, including Overnight Facial, Morning Facial and Eye Recovery.

 If you’re a beginner with big goals, then our A1 Vitamin A Power 1 serum is also a great option.
 It’s formulated with both Retinol (the alcohol form of vitamin A) and Retinal, the aldehyde form.
 Although it’s a moderate-strength serum, the three technologies that power up its actives make it kinder to your skin, minimising risks of surface irritation and skin barrier disruption.
 In fact, when we tested it on both new and frequent vitamin A users as part of a 4-week clinical trial, 100% of participants agreed their skin had tolerated the product well.